Danziger/swapper.js/README.md

 1. Breaking backward compatibility bumps the `MAJOR` (and resets the minor and patch).
 2. Adding functionality without breaking backward compatibility bumps the `MINOR` (and resets the patch).
-3. Bug fixes and misc changes bumps the `PATCH`.
+3. Bug fixes and misc. changes bumps the `PATCH`.